semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 - `SEMAPHORE_GIT_SHA`: This environment variable holds the SHA key for the HEAD reference that is used when executing `git reset -q --hard`.

-All these environment variables are automatically defined by Semaphore 2.0.
+All these environment variables are automatically defined by Semaphore.

 ### The `--use-cache` flag